-Making a Line Splitter to Help Calculate Electric Draw from Christmas Lights and Decorations
+Making a Line Splitter for Christmas Lights to Help Calculate Electric Draw from Your Christmas Decorations

-Line splitters can be purchased at most electrical supply stores.
-But generally, Christmas installers prefer to make their own.
+Line splitters can be purchased at most electrical supply stores and hardware stores.
+But generally, Christmas installers prefer to make their own Christmas light splitters.
 They not only hold up better but by using a 3-way extension cord, you'll be able to have a line splitter that allows you to measure multiple cords at one time.

 Can I Make My Own Line Splitter?

 With some supplies and a little technical experience, you can easily make a DIY line splitter for Christmas lights.

 To make your own line splitter, you'll need the following tools:

 - Two or three-foot 3-way extension adapter.

 - A utility knife.